danielurra/dom-basics/README.md

 If you are working on a `CSS` project, you must have some kind of knowledge related to the DOM model as it helps when we are using advanced selectors.<br>
 ## Use JavaScript to query, manipulate, and create DOM elements.
-You can use JavaScript (or other programming language) to manipulate pages, it requires understanding the DOM and the techniques available<br> to accomplish common tasks, such as selecting specific elements or modifying the content of elements.<br>
+You can use JavaScript (or other programming language) to manipulate pages, it requires understanding the DOM and the techniques available<br> to accomplish common tasks, such as:
+* Selecting specific elements or
+* Modifying the content of elements.<br>